alexisv/blog/docs/_posts/2025-04-07-searching-for-a-poweredge-server.markdown

 ---
 It was around Black Friday 2024 when I was searching the Dell website for deals.
 I wasn't sure what to get for myself and so I thought why not check out servers used for ESXi hosts.
 That’s how I came across the “Poweredge” servers.
 They are expensive though, like in the thousands of dollars.

-I searched in FB marketplace for a “Poweredge”.
+I searched in the FB marketplace for a “Poweredge”.
 Found one being sold by a guy in Cary NC.
 Poweredge R720 for $200.
 2 cpus, with 128gb ram but no hard drives!

 Did my research.
-Found a reddit where homelab is being discussed.
+Found a sub-reddit where homelab stuff are being discussed.
 I gather that R720’s are worth nothing any more.
-People are just giving them away.
+People are just giving them away to get rid of them.
+At least, that's what I gathered.

-Googled it also and found that it is EOL since 2018.
-5/25/2018 - https://www.topgun-tech.com/end-of-service-life/dell-emc/poweredge/
+Googled it also and found that it is EOL since 5/25/2018.
+[See this page.](https://www.topgun-tech.com/end-of-service-life/dell-emc/poweredge/)

 There was someone in FBm selling a R730 for $150, but only has 32gb and no drives.
 Also found out that R730’s were EOL’d back in 2018 too.